List of Miracleman characters: Tenga Dril

 Another cluster-husband.
-Unknown to the rest of the group he is killed and replaced by a Qys agent wearing a duplicate of his body.
+Unknown to the rest of the group, he is killed and replaced by a Qys agent wearing a duplicate of his body.
 The false Tenga Dril covers for his lack of warping ability by claiming his derma-circuitry is damaged, but is flushed out during an audience with the Black Warpsmiths and destroyed by Aza Chorn.
-The real Tenga Dril is then mourned by the rest of the cluster.
+The real Tenga Dril is mourned by the rest of the cluster.

 Kana Blur

 The sole survivor of a cluster destroyed by the Whisper, he is placed in Aza Chorn's cluster as a replacement for Tenda Dril.
 After Aza Chorn is killed by Kid Miracleman on Earth in 1985, Kana Blur takes his place alongside Phon Mooda as one of the Warpsmith representatives on Earth.
 There he plays a key role in remoulding human society and subsequently splits his time between Olympus and the observation post.
 Like the rest of Miracleman's allies he is present at the reawakening of Young Miracleman.

 An alien race from the Gulf World Confederacy who can instantly transport matter, the Warpsmiths ally with Earth alongside the Qys Imperium.
-Aza Chorn and Phon Mooda are sent to be their representatives in relations with Earth; after the former is killed battling Kid Miracleman his place is taken by Kana Blur.
+Aza Chorn and Phon Mooda are sent to be their representatives in relations with Earth; after the former is killed battling Kid Miracleman, his place is taken by Kana Blur.

 Others

 Miracledog

-Along with Lear and Rebbeck, Gargunza's secret laboratory also included a heavily modified dog.
-Darkly named Miracledog by its creator, this creature was taller than a man and an unthinking, bestial predator, with claws that were sharp enough to decapitate Evelyn Cream without him even realising and teeth strong enough to pulverise a handgun.
-Its change-form was a small, spoilt dog he called Pluto.
-Due to the animal being unable to speak its own change-word Gargunza modified it so it could change forms aurally, using the word "Steppenwolf".
-When Archer was close to discovering Gargunza had siphoned funds to the secret project he absconded to Paraguay, taking Pluto with him.
+Along with Lear and Rebbeck, Gargunza's secret laboratory also included a heavily modified dog, darkly named Miracledog by its creator.
+Its change-form is a small dog called Pluto.
+Due to the animal being unable to speak its own change-word, Gargunza modified it so it could change forms aurally, using the word "Steppenwolf".
+When Archer was close to discovering Gargunza had siphoned funds to the secret project, he absconded to Paraguay, taking Pluto with him.

-As such when Gargunza resurfaced in 1982 the scientist unleashed Miracledog on Mike Moran and Evelyn Cream when they came to Paraguay looking for the captured Liz.
-In the resulting hunt the monster killed Cream; however Moran was able to remember the animal's change-word and revert it to Pluto.
+When Gargunza resurfaced in 1982, the scientist unleashed Miracledog on Mike Moran and Evelyn Cream when they came to Paraguay looking for the captured Liz.
+In the resulting hunt, the monster killed Cream; however Moran was able to remember the animal's change-word and revert it to Pluto.
 He killed the stunned dog with a rock, trapping its change-form in Underspace.

-After Miracleman and his allies take control Earth they recovers Miracledog's change-form and engineer it to have a more benign personality.
-Joining them at Olympus, it flies around the world performing heroic feats (and occasionally defecating on those below).
+After Miracleman and his allies take control Earth, they recover Miracledog's change-form and engineer it to have a more benign personality.
+Joining them at Olympus, it flies around the world performing heroic feats.